OpenRock/OpenAM/openam-agents/jee-agents/jee-agents-distribution/jee-agents-distribution-appserver-v10/src/main/assembly/sampleapp/readme.txt

    3  Change the Universal User Id (UUID)
-      By default, the Application server specific deployment descriptors assume that the OpenAM Server product was installed under default Org/Realm "dc=opensso,dc=java,dc=net".
+      By default, the Application server specific deployment descriptors assume that the OpenAM Server product was installed under default Org/Realm "dc=openam,dc=forgerock,dc=org".
 If the Org/Realm for the deployment scenario is different from the default root suffix, the UUID for the role/principal mappings should be changed accordingly.
 The UUID can be obtained from the OpenAM server console the group/role pages.
-      e.g. the root suffix of the OpenAM server deployment is "dc=xyz,dc=com". then replace all the occurrences of "dc=opensso,dc=java,dc=net" with "dc=xyz,dc=com" in etc/sun-web.xml and etc/sun-application.xml.
+      e.g. the root suffix of the OpenAM server deployment is "dc=xyz,dc=com". then replace all the occurrences of "dc=openam,dc=forgerock,dc=org" with "dc=xyz,dc=com" in etc/sun-web.xml and etc/sun-application.xml.
    4. Compile and assemble the application. execute the command <appserver_install_root>/bin/asant